rixx/books.rixx.de/data/reviews/arkady-strugatsky/roadside-picnic/index.md

 ---

 Roadside picnic was a good book to read, and I was surprised that I didn't find it depressing.
-It takes place in a small town in roughly-Canada, where an alien exclusion zone has spawned that feels very much like a radioactive dump:
+It takes place in a small town in roughly-Canada, where an alien exclusion zone has spawned that is very much like a radioactive dump:
 People around it experience mutations, people at the site when it spawned lost their lives or were injured in weird ways, you should only enter the zone in a special suit, but of course people do enter without one anyways.
 This was published 14 years before Chernobyl, mind.